 Hot and cold spots, uneven temperatures, and airflow problems can indicate improper duct sizing, unbalanced supply/return flow, leaks, or obstructions.

-Remember that duct systems are only one part of your overall heating, air conditioning, and ventilation system.
+Remember that duct systems are only one part of your overall heating, air-conditioning, and ventilation system.
 If your HVAC unit was improperly installed, it’s likely that your duct system was improperly sized as well.

 In addition to choosing the right-sized HVAC system, it’s also important that ductwork is sized properly.
 Undersized ductwork can restrict airflow and cause other problems, such as higher energy bills and shorter system lifespans.

 Just like heat pumps and other HVAC units, your ductwork must be properly sized and installed for maximum efficiency, airflow, and indoor air quality.
-If the indoor air handler is the heart, your ductwork are the arteries and veins.
+If the indoor air handler is the heart, your ductwork is the arteries and veins.

 By being careful about who you hire to maintain, repair, and install your HVAC equipment, you can help ensure a properly installed HVAC and duct system.